Home

 Leg to leg 20mm

-Lynx Spiders are long legs spiders, small in size.
-The spiders are common in Brisbane garden.
+Lynx Spiders are long legs spiders.
+They are medium in size.
+Lynx spiders are common in Brisbane garden.
 They do not build web but hunt small insects on plants.

 wpeA.jpg (21940 bytes) wpe6.jpg (34608 bytes)

-Lynx Spiders can be found on trees or grasses, usually on the top of the plants.
+Lynx Spiders can be found on trees or grasses, usually on the top of the short plants.
 They are active in day time hunting small insects.
-They have a long body and long thin legs with long spines.
-They are colourful with green-yellow, silver and brown bands along their bodies.
+They have slim body and long thin legs with spines.
+They are colourful with green-yellow, silver and orange-brown bands along bodies.
 They hunt in the ways like a cat, i.e., slowly approach the prey and suddenly jump to it.
-So the spiders have their name Lynx.
+This is why the spiders have their name Lynx.

 wpe6.jpg (35427 bytes) wpe8.jpg (34211 bytes)